ArtyomKozyrev1989/ICMP-PING-MONITOR/README.md

 Note that the program can be used only in Windows OS now, but you can do some changes to try to use it in your OS.

-The program need initial setup for your needs, please follow comments in the code to do it.
+The program need Python3 and initial setup for your needs, please follow comments marked with Attention word in the code to do it.
 If you face any probelms to do it, feel free to apply to me kozirev8@gmail.com , I'll do my best to help.

 Feel free to ask questions and give remommendations.
 Feel free to use the code in your projects or to to learn from.